Aliphatic Diesters Group

 Information sheet

 These substances were identified for action under the Chemicals Management Plan (CMP).
-This screening assessment focuses on 1 of 2 substances referred to collectively as the Aliphatic Diesters Group.
+The screening assessment focused on 1 of 2 substances referred to collectively under the CMP as the Aliphatic Diesters Group.

 Summary of publications